 I greatly appreciate Dr. Clark’s work in defense of justification by faith alone.
 He sees quite clearly how much of the professed reformed church has been infiltrated by a false gospel.
 He sees it for the threat that it is and he speaks loudly against it.
-I stand beside him in that and I am thankful for his work in that respect.
 The critique I offer below should not take anything away from that.
 I offer it in an effort to sharpen iron and edify the church.

 The critique is long, but I think you will find it worth your time.
 I appreciate your patience.